kihyun1998/flutter_basic_folderview/CODE.md

       scrollbarColor: scrollbarColor ?? this.scrollbarColor,
       scrollbarTrackColor: scrollbarTrackColor ?? this.scrollbarTrackColor,
       scrollbarHoverOnly: scrollbarHoverOnly ?? this.scrollbarHoverOnly,
+      scrollbarOpacity: scrollbarOpacity ?? this.scrollbarOpacity,
+      scrollbarHoverOpacity:
+          scrollbarHoverOpacity ?? this.scrollbarHoverOpacity,
       nodeVerticalPadding: nodeVerticalPadding ?? this.nodeVerticalPadding,
       nodeHorizontalPadding:
           nodeHorizontalPadding ?? this.nodeHorizontalPadding,